 What skills/technologies help you succeed?

 Technologies: Outside of the normal suite of tools our company uses (Slack, Confluence, Jira, G Suite, Zoom, etc.) I love Figma.
-I use it for everything from designing, illustrating, prototyping, and dev handoff to maintaining a shared pattern library across our team and using their commenting and sharing features to collaborate with PMs, engineers, and other designers.
+I use it for everything from designing, illustrating, prototyping, and dev handoff to maintaining a shared pattern library across our team.
+I love using their commenting and sharing features to collaborate with PMs, engineers, and other designers.
 If you’re a designer and haven’t used it, I highly recommend checking it out.
 It’s free, works in the browser and as a native app on any Mac or Windows computer.

 Skills: Since designers at Yello are responsible for doing so many things: recruiting, user research, and full stack design (wireframing, info architecture, visual, interaction design/prototyping), time management and prioritization is crucial.